 I’m very grateful to you if you’ve done this!

-If a reviewer reads it via Amazon, it may say 'verified purchase' which means they bought it: they didn't get a free copy.
+If a reviewer reads it via Amazon, it may say ‘verified purchase’ which means they bought it: they didn’t get a free copy.
 (I was busy husbanding my yin reserves, as per the book.
 Or, you might say, ‘stingy’.)

 By the way, the book was re-edited in 2017 making it more reader-friendly – I hope! – not least in the Kindle edition.
 (I’ve downloaded it to both my Kindle and to the Kindle app on my Samsung tablet, and to me it seems to read fine on both.)

 (Why never sent for review?
 Well, I wrote it for patients, who wouldn’t read the professional journals.

 And the professional journals wouldn’t be interested in something written for patients.